gilbarbara/react-joyride/README.md

 - `isFixed`: If `true`, the tooltip will remain in a fixed position within the viewport.
 Defaults to `false`.
 - `style`: An object with stylesheet options.

-You must pass either title or text.
-If none are present the step will fail validation.

 **Extra option for standalone tooltips**